FnnyJsst/FnnyJsst/README.md

 - 🌱 I’m currently learning React

-- ⚡ Fun fact: I used to be a tractor driver
+- ⚡ Fun fact: I used to be a social worker

 <br/>